jewarner57/CodingChallengeCompendium/docs/README.md

   * description: { type: String, required: true },
   * hint: { type: String, required: false },
   * testcases: { type: Array, required: true }
+  * testsolutions { type: Array, required: true }

+* If the challenge is created successfully the new challenge will be returned.

 <br>

 ```
 // POST
 /challenges/
 ```

-If the challenge is created successfully the new challenge will be returned.

 ### Update a challenge